Energy Training & Electric Power Classroom Seminars

 PGS Energy Training is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
 State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.
 Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website: www.learningmarket.org.
 CPAs interested in attending any seminars should contact our offices for details on CPE credits granted and any prerequisite requirements.
 PGS telephone seminars are eligible for CPE credits only if seminar participants use the printed seminar slides - not the Internet posted slides.

-PGS Energy Training is registered with GARP as an Approved Provider of continuing professional education (CPE) credits.
-PGS Energy Training has determined that this program qualifies for 10.0 credit hours.
-If you are a GARP CPE participant, please record this activity in your Credit Tracker at www.garp.org/cpe.
-Please inform PGS Energy Training that you are a GARP CPE participant upon seminar registration.
+PGS Energy Training is registered with GARP as an Approved Provider of Continuing Professional Development (CPD) credits.
+PGS Energy Training has determined that attending The Fundamentals of Gas & Electric Utility Rates qualifies for 10.0 GARP CPD credit hours.
+If you are a Certified FRM or ERP, please record this activity in your Credit Tracker at http://www.garp.org/cpd.

 The Global Association of Risk Professionals (GARP) is a not-for-profit membership association dedicated to preparing professionals and organizations for making better-informed risk decisions.
 GARP’s membership represents more than 150,000 risk management practitioners and researchers at academic institutions, banks, corporations, government agencies, and investment management firms in 195 countries and territories.
 GARP administers the Financial Risk Manager (FRM) and Energy Risk Professional (ERP) Exams – certifications recognized by risk professionals worldwide.
 Visit www.garp.org/cpe.